Elçin Sangu: Life and career

 Elçin Sangu was born on 13 August 1985, as the only child of an ethnic Circassian family from İzmir in Western coast of Turkey.
 She graduated from Opera Department at Mersin University and took acting lessons at the Sahne Tozu Theatre.

 In 2011, she was cast as Jale in Kanal D drama series Öyle Bir Geçer Zaman ki, where she also sang and played piano.
-Between 2012–2013, she played the lead role of Nehir in Aşk Kaç Beden Giyer.
-From 2013 to 2014, she starred as Eda in Bir Aşk Hikâyesi, an adaptation of the South Korean television series I'm Sorry, I Love You.
+Between 2012 and 2013, she played the lead role of Nehir in Aşk Kaç Beden Giyer.
+From 2013 to 2014, she starred as Eda Çağlar in Bir Aşk Hikâyesi, an adaptation of the South Korean television series I'm Sorry, I Love You.
 In 2014, she portrayed Güzide in historical drama series Kurt Seyit ve Şura filmed in Russia, Turkey, and Ukraine.
-Following another leading role in 2015 aTV series Sevdam Alabora, she started acting in Kiralık Aşk the same year.
+Following another leading role in 2015 aTV series Sevdam Alabora, she started acting in Kiralık Aşk along with Barış Arduç the same year.
 In 2016, she became the face of Sunsilk care products, and Boyner.

 The popular romantic comedy series Kiralık Aşk aired on Star TV until its finale in January 2017.
 Her performance in the series received critical acclaim.
+In the second season of the series, she came across Seçkin Özdemir, the lead actor in one of her earlier projects, Bir Aşk Hikayesi.
 In 2017, it was reported that Sangu would appear in a news series on Kanal D. In August of the same year, Sangu together Barış Arduç were cast in the movie Mutluluk Zamanı (previously titled Yanımda Kal and Gitme Sen!).

 Personal life

-Since 2011 Sangu is in a relationship with Yunus Özdiken, who holds a job at a private firm outside the world of arts and entertainment.
+Sangu is in a relationship since 2011 with Yunus Özdiken, who holds a job at a private firm outside the world of arts and entertainment.

 Sangu was chosen as the second most popular actress in Turkey in 2016, based on a number of different surveys.

 As of September 2016, she is the tenth most followed Turkish celebrity on Instagram.